Sparse Generalized Eigenvalue Problem: Optimal Statistical Rates via Truncated Rayleigh Flow: Theoretical Results

-with probability greater than $1-\exp (-C' \overbar{k}\log d)$. \end{proposition} Recall from Example~\ref{example:cca} the definitions of $\hat{\Ab}$ and $\hat{\Bb}$ in the context of sparse CCA.
-Choosing $k$ to be of the same order as $s$, Proposition~\ref{prop:concentration} implies that $\rho(\Eb_{\Ab}, k')$ and $\rho(\Eb_{\Bb},k')$ in Theorem \ref{theorem:main} are upper bounded by the order of $\sqrt{s\log d/n}$ with high probability.
-Thus, as the optimization error decays to zero, we obtain an estimator with the optimal statistical rate of convergence \citep{gao2015minimax}.
-In comparison with \citet{chen2013sparse, gao2014sparse}, we do not require structural assumptions on $\bSigma_x$, $\bSigma_y$, and $\bSigma_{xy}$, as discussed in Section \ref{section:previous work}.
-Furthermore, we can establish the same error bounds as in Proposition \ref{prop:concentration} for sub-Gaussian distributions.
-Since our theory only relies on these error bounds, rather than the distributions of $\bX$ and $\bY$, we can easily handle sub-Gaussian distributions in comparison with the results in \cite{gao2014sparse}.
+To obtain the rate of convergence for general $\bSigma_x$ and $\bSigma_y$, we will apply Corollary~\ref{corollary1} to the sparse CCA problem.
+Choosing $k$ to be of the same order as $s$, Proposition~\ref{prop:concentration} implies that both $\rho(\Eb_{\Ab}, k')$ and $\rho(\Eb_{\Bb},k')$ are at the order of $\sqrt{s\log d/n}$ with high probability.
+Thus, Corollary~\ref{corollary1} indicates that as the optimization error decays to zero, our proposed estimator has a statistical rate of convergence of approximately